colinwren/cartero-screencast/README.md

 Cartero is a client side asset managment tool that enables users to have a modular front-end architecture.
 I am going to walk through the setup and workflow of using Cartero with an [Express.js](http://expressjs.com/) server.

 ## Install dependencies and create Express server
-First, lets a new folder for our project and install all our dependencies with npm:
+First, lets a create new folder for our project and install all our dependencies with npm:

 ```
 npm install express cartero cartero-express-hook jade grunt grunt-contrib-watch grunt-contrib-sass